wazuh/wazuh/src/shared_modules/content_manager/README.md

 2 directories, 2 files
 ```

 The `/tmp/output_folder/contents/test_context_test_consumer_1000_2000.json` path is published for the consumers to read.
-The second time the orchestration is launched, no data is published since the downlaoded file didn't change.
+The second time the orchestration is launched, no data is published since the downloaded file didn't change.